Lizzie Higgins

-Lizzie Higgins (20 September 1929 – 20 February 1993) was an Aberdeenshire ballad singer.
+Elizabeth Ann Youlden (née Higgins; 20 September 1929 – 20 February 1993) was a Scottish ballad singer from Aberdeenshire.

 Early life

-Born Elizabeth Ann Higgins in Guest Row, Aberdeen, she was the daughter of settled Travellers the piper Donald "Donty" Higgins and the singer Jeannie Robertson.
-In 1941, after her school was twice bombed during World War II, Lizzie moved with her mother to the rural town of Banchory, where the local children bullied her for her heritage.
+Elizabeth Ann Higgins was born on 20 September 1929, in Guest Row, Aberdeen.
+She was the daughter of settled Travellers Donald "Donty" Higgins, a piper, and the singer Jeannie Robertson.
+She had a younger brother, James.
+In 1941, after her school was twice bombed during World War II, Higgins moved with her mother to the rural town of Banchory, where the local children bullied her for her heritage.
 She was so unhappy in this environment that she left school at fifteen despite the pleasure she gained from studying.
 She moved back to Aberdeen to fillet fish and take seasonal agricultural labouring.

 Career

-She did not take up public singing until 1967 because she did not wish to distract public attention from her mother.
+She did not take up public singing until 1967 as she did not wish to distract public attention from her mother.
 "The folk scene claimed Jeannie.
-I didnae want it tae claim me", she explained later.
+I [didn't] want it [to] claim me", she explained.
 She debuted at the Aberdeen Folk Song Festival, persuaded to sing by folk song collector Peter Hall.

 Personal life

 She married Brian Youlden.
-She died from throat cancer in 1993.
+She died from throat cancer on 20 February 1993.